-WE have already made the decision to delay the start on the Royal Nomuka Yacht Club building till next year.
-It is the biggest job and as we speak the plans are still not approved.
+We have already made the decision to delay the start on the Royal Nomuka Yacht Club building until next year.
+It is the biggest job and as we speak, the plans are still not approved.
 That will simply mean that most of our scheduled activities for Nomuka IKI are going to run 12 months behind schedule.
-We will not start Building the Vakas till next year.
+We will not start building the Vakas until next year.
 We have just purchased three Optimist sailing boats in Fiji to start our junior Optimist fleet and hope to get our first Laser to Nomuka next year!
-Why you may ask.
+Why, you may ask?
 Well Tonga is hosting the 2019 Pacific Games and sailing is a part of that in Lasers.
 Next year is going to be a big year.

 …will be imported into Tonga and put into commercial survey for Whale Sail and Diving Adventures starting in 2017.
 I will advertise in the months ahead to appoint a skipper and mate to operate her next year.
 I can then concentrate on the island.
 If a lifestyle change swimming with whales, diving, surfing and exploring sounds good as crew or charterer of EXPLORER, let us know.

-The other big news is our proposed William Bligh Museum for the Island.
+The other big news is our proposed William Bligh Museum for the island.
 Yes Nomuka is where the Mutiny on the Bounty took place.
 Many do not realise that.
 Our new objective is to tell the world and get them to visit the spot!
 Even visit Bligh’s Cave on Tofua.
-We have designed an early 18th century English costal cottage building (concrete and Cyclone proof) that will house the museum.
+We have designed an early 18th century English coastal cottage building (concrete and cyclone proof) that will house the museum.
 It will be built beside the Yacht Club.
-It will primarily focus on Bligh and the Mutiny, but will also involve Captain Cook and his two voyages to Nomuka , Whaling in all its forms, Du’ Monte Du Urville, la Perouse and William Mariner.
-It will also tell the amazing Tongan history associated with Nomuka and it’s significance to the current Royal family and the Vakas and Kalia’s that sailed from there.
+It will primarily focus on Bligh and the Mutiny, but will also involve Captain Cook and his two voyages to Nomuka, whaling in all its forms, Du’ Monte Du Urville, Lapérouse and William Mariner.
+It will also tell the amazing Tongan history associated with Nomuka and its significance to the current Royal family and the Vakas and Kalia’s that sailed from there.